GhostNeverbloom/spbgs-docs/docs/en/managementbasics.md

 ## What commands?

-There's plenty of commands available to use, though you certainly don't need all of them to spend time on the servers.
+There's plenty of commands available to use, but of course you don't need all of them to spend time on the servers.

-What makes the most difference in terms of difficulty?
+But the question is, what makes the most difference in terms of difficulty?

 ### Max Monsters